Farama-Foundation/PettingZoo/docs/atari/video_checkers.md

 If you win by capturing all your opponent's pieces, you are rewarded +1 and your opponent -1.

 This is a timed game: if a player does not take a turn after 10 seconds, then that player is rewarded -1 points, their opponent is rewarded nothing, and the timer resets.
+This prevents one player from indefinitely stalling the game.

 [Official video checkers manual](https://atariage.com/manual_html_page.php?SoftwareID=1427)